nrv-framework/NRV/docs/devcorner.rst

     $ ./NRV_test --syntax
     $ ./NRV_test --all

 If you add a new functionality, you should add one or several tests, showing that your method works.
-The test should not raise any exception and should verify known, recognized or easely understable values to proove the scientific reasoning.
+The test should not raise any exception and should verify known, recognized or easily understable values to demonstrate the scientific reasoning.
 If it refers to a scientific publication, the citation should be included in the test file as python comment.

 6. Commit your changes and push you branch to GitHub:
 ::